 - Pants/bottoms must be pinned to the top of the hanger and not folded over nor pinned to the bottom of the hanger.
 Tops should not be pinned to the hanger unless they will fall off (i.e. swimsuits, spaghetti straps, etc.).
 You will be responsible for making any changes at check-in.

 - If an outfit contains a top and bottom, pin the pants/skirt/ bloomers/etc. to the back of the top using two safety pins, going THROUGH the hanger (this allows buyers to examine the item without it slipping off the hanger or getting misplaced).
 This includes overalls, jumpers, etc. Please do not “assemble” outfits…use our pinning guidelines.
 The only exception is if an item contains more than one top (i.e. shirt and jacket with bottom, or shirt and sweater with bottom).
 You may “layer” the items as long as you leave as much of the inside layer exposed as possible.
 Still safety-pin the bottoms through the tops and hanger to prevent slipping or misplacement.
+This also prevents items from getting torn as items are pulled off the racks.

 - After your items are completely prepared and tagged, sort them by gender AND THEN by size.